-Cisco constituted approximately 87% (including the additional revenue from the Company's Cisco audit referenced above) and 77% of the Company's revenue, respectively, for years ended December 31, 2014 and December 31, 2013.
-At December 31, 2014 and December 31, 2013, the royalty receivable from Cisco constituted approximately 74% and 75% of the Company's royalty receivables, respectively.
+Cisco constituted approximately 51% and 87% of the Company's revenue (including the additional revenue from the Cisco audit referenced above), respectively, for years ended December 31, 2015 and December 31, 2014.
+At December 31, 2015 and December 31, 2014, the royalty receivable from Cisco constituted approximately 67% and 74% of the Company's royalty receivables, respectively.
+Microsoft Corporation accounted for 28% of the Company's revenue for the year ended December 31, 2015.